NaveenDanj/midnight/docs/compiler-architecture.md

 ### Compiler Pipeline

-- `src/compiler/pipeline.zig`
+- `src/compiler/pipeline.zig` (`compileFile` / `compileSource`)

 Responsibilities:

 - read source text
-- run lexer, parser, semantic analyzer, and IR lowering
+- run the lexer, parser, module resolver, semantic analyzer, and IR lowering
+- compile imported modules into separate object files (LLVM backend)
 - optionally emit assembly or LLVM IR
 - optionally link an executable
 - optionally run the executable

+This is the central orchestration point — read it first when tracing how a `.mn` file becomes an executable.

 ### AST Layer